ChristopherVoltl/VoxelizeGeometry/README.md

 # VoxelizeGeometry

-A grasshoppper component that will voxelize any closed Brep geometry in Rhino3D
+A grasshopper component that will voxelize any closed Brep geometry in Rhino3D